-Azure Standard Load Balancer exposes Azure Standard Load Balancer gives your resources the following diagnostic capabilities:
+Azure Load Balancer exposes the following diagnostic capabilities:

-Multi-dimensional metrics: Provides new multi-dimensional diagnostic capabilities through Azure Monitor for both public and internal load balancer configurations.
-You can monitor, manage, and troubleshoot your load balancer resources.
+Multi-dimensional metrics and alerts: Provides multi-dimensional diagnostic capabilities through Azure Monitor for standard load balancer configurations.
+You can monitor, manage, and troubleshoot your standard load balancer resources.

-This article provides a quick tour of these capabilities, and it offers ways to use them for Standard Load Balancer.
+This article provides a quick tour of these capabilities, and it offers ways to use them for a standard load balancer.

-Azure Load Balancer provides new multi-dimensional metrics via the new Azure Metrics (preview) in the Azure portal, and it helps you get real-time diagnostic insights into your load balancer resources.
+Azure Load Balancer provides multi-dimensional metrics via the Azure Metrics in the Azure portal, and it helps you get real-time diagnostic insights into your load balancer resources.

-The various Standard Load Balancer configurations provide the following metrics:
+The various load balancer configurations provide the following metrics: